All you Need to Know About Developing and Implementing a Working Business Continuity Plan

 Is There any Difference Between BCP and a Disaster Recovery Plan (DR)?

-Most of the people will tell you that BCP and DR the same.
+Most people will tell you that BCP and DR the same.
 However, it is a good idea to understand the components and the structure that each follows.
-Most of the organizations have IT systems that store all the company’s databases and other critical files.
-Mostly, a disaster recovery plan focuses on restoration of an Information Technology (IT) processes and operations that are involved in the whole infrastructure after unplanned happens.
+Most of organizations have IT systems that store all the company’s databases and other critical files.
+Mostly, a disaster recovery plan focuses on the restoration of Information Technology (IT) processes and operations that are involved in the whole infrastructure after unplanned happens.
 Again, the Disaster Recovery Plan just tries to cover a small part of the plan while BCP focuses on the entire functions and processes of the organization.